top of page

 Join my substack community

-I have a range of teaching and leadership qualifications, and to add to this I am currently completing the Institute of Leadership and Management Level 7 Executive Coaching and Mentoring qualification.
+I have a range of teaching and leadership qualifications, and to add to this I have completed the Institute of Leadership and Management Level 7 Executive Coaching and Mentoring qualification.
 One of my top 5 Clifton Strengths is 'learner' and I thrive on developing and deepening my knowledge on a wide range of professional topics, and in harnessing research in the work I undertake with leaders.

 Vicky Crane Leadership Coaching